 Back

-On the territory of Russia there are more than 100 nature reserves and more than 60 national parks.
-A significant part of the reserves is located in remote places and is not visited by tourists.
-National parks are usually located in more accessible locations.
+There are more than 100 nature reserves and more than 60 national parks on the territory of Russia.
+A significant part of the reserves are located in hard-to-reach places and are not visited by tourists.

-In this review, the online guide Geomerid offers its own rating of the TOP 10 Nature Reserves and National Parks.
-They are compact and very convenient for tourists to visit without special training and equipment :
+In this review, the Geomerid online travel guide offers a selection of Nature Reserves in Russia, which are located near cities.
+They are compact and very convenient for tourists to visit without special training and equipment:

 1. Caucasian Nature Reserve